DGCK81LNN/DGCK81LNN/README.md

   * Those who understand Chinese can subscribe to [my channel on Bilibili][mybili] where I occasionally post videos and/or stream.

-Don't hesitate to get in touch with me for anything you have in mind, or just a chat if you like! 🤝
+Don't hesitate to get in touch with me for anything you have in mind, even just a chat if you like! 🤝

 [esolang]: https://en.wikipedia.org/wiki/Esoteric_programming_language
 [brainf]: https://en.wikipedia.org/wiki/Brainfuck